BinstaJack/BinstaJack/README.md

-# 👋 Hello There
+# 👋 Hello, I am **Lebini Jack**

 ## 🌍 **About Me**

-I am **Lebini Jack**, an **IT Support Technician** with 2+ years of experience in system deployment, user support, and building secure, cloud-based solutions.
-I love creating practical tools — from facial recognition apps to full-stack prototypes — that help people work smarter and safer.
+I’m an **IT Support Technician** with 2+ years of experience in system deployment, user support, and building secure, cloud-based solutions.
+Backed by certifications from **IBM, Cisco, AWS, and Azure**, I’m passionate about cybersecurity, cloud, and full stack development.

+From secure facial recognition prototypes to practical CLI tools, I love solving real-world problems and helping teams work smarter.
+Let’s build something meaningful together!
 ---

 ## 🏆 **Certifications**